XiaoDoesStuff/NIU-Dining-Hall-Discord-Bot/README.md

 # NIU-Dining-Hall-Discord-Bot
-A configurable Docker-based service that sends Discord notifications when NIU dining halls offer a specified food item.
+A configurable Discord bot that sends Discord notifications to specific Discord channels when NIU dining halls offer a specified food item.

+This bot can be setup and used either with Docker or directly on host.

 ## This Discord bot had AI involved in creation:
 - AI created the Docker container itself: